-In some cases, the gallstones remain in the common bile duct even after the surgery.
-This can block the flow of bile into the small intestine and result in nausea, vomiting, bloating or fever.
+In some cases, gallbladder stones remain in the common bile duct even after the surgery.
+This can block the flow of bile into the small intestine and result in nausea, vomiting, bloating, or fever.
 Thus, check with your doctor to stop this from getting worse.

 There is one large incision in open surgery or small incisions in laparoscopic surgery.
 After the surgery, these wounds are usually closed with dissolvable stitches or glue.

 The nearby organs may be injured when the instruments are inserted into the abdomen.
 Even the contact area is more.
 In addition to this, sometimes you may notice bruising around the wound.
 If you experience unusual pain after the surgery, call the doctor right away.